MartyJek/RnD-Graduation-MJ/content/Notes/Concept Plan.md

 #### V3.1

 >How can I explore and make aware of sustainable approaches in digital media through an interactive media installation?

+#### V3.2

+>How can you explore and make aware of sustainable approaches in computer graphics and media streaming through an interactive media installation?

 # Goal of the Project